mymonero/mymonero-app-js/docs/ROADMAP.md

 There is no official roadmap for the MyMonero apps, and anyone is free to submit a pull request containing anything of their choice.

-There are however a number of interesting features we are planning to introduce.
+There are, however, a number of interesting features we are planning to introduce.
 This list is not exhaustive and is not necessarily ordered.

 * Mobile app for iOS and Android (current priority)

-* (Possibly after refactors to wallet2.cpp) Binding (via node-gyp in JS) directly to official Monero lib wallet code [1], so that
+* (Possibly after necessary work on `wallet2.cpp`) Binding (via node-gyp in JS) directly to official Monero lib wallet code [1], so that we can:
-	* we can scrap the current JS reimplementation of Monero, including emscripten-compiled CryptoNote utils,
+	* scrap the current JS reimplementation of Monero, including emscripten-compiled CryptoNote utils,

-	* we can automatically keep up-to-date with baseline project's new features and protocol updates, and
+	* automatically keep up-to-date with baseline project's new features and protocol updates, and

 	* gain performance improvements, etc.